 We are a clinical-stage biopharmaceutical company with a limited operating history.
-We were formed in February 2016, and our operations to date have been limited to identifying and in-licensing our product candidates, organizing and staffing our company, raising capital, preparing for and advancing the clinical development of our product candidates, conducting global clinical trials, and preparing for potential future regulatory approvals and commercialization of relugolix.
+We were formed in February 2016, and our operations to date have been limited to identifying and in-licensing our product candidates, organizing and staffing our company, raising capital, preparing for and advancing our product candidates through clinical development, conducting global clinical trials, and preparing for potential future regulatory approvals and commercialization of relugolix.
 Many of our Phase 3 clinical trials are still ongoing and we have not yet demonstrated an ability to obtain marketing approval, manufacture a commercial scale product, or conduct sales and marketing activities necessary for successful product commercialization.
 We may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown difficulties in achieving our business objectives.
 If our product candidates are approved by the FDA, we will need to expand our capabilities to support commercial activities and we may not be successful in adding such capabilities.
 Consequently, any predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully developing and commercializing pharmaceutical products.

-We have incurred significant operating losses and negative operating cash flows since our inception and expect to continue to incur significant operating losses and negative operating cash flows; and we have not generated any revenue from any commercial products and may never achieve or maintain profitability.
+We have incurred significant operating losses since our inception and expect to continue to incur significant operating losses and negative cash flows; and we have not generated any revenue from any commercial products and may never achieve or maintain profitability.

 Investment in pharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that a product candidate will fail to gain regulatory approval or fail to become commercially viable.
 Since inception, we have focused most of our efforts on research and development with the goal of achieving regulatory approval and have incurred significant operating losses.
-Our net loss was \$67.9 million and \$62.1 million for the three months ended June 30, 2019 and 2018, respectively, and, as of June 30, 2019, we had an accumulated deficit of \$569.9 million.
+Our net loss was \$273.6 million, \$143.3 million and \$83.4 million for the years ended March 31, 2019, 2018 and 2017, respectively, and, as of March 31, 2019, we had an accumulated deficit of \$502.0 million.

-We expect to continue to incur significant operating losses and negative operating cash flows as we continue to develop our product candidates and prepare for potential future regulatory approvals and commercialization of relugolix.
+We expect to continue to incur significant operating losses and negative cash flows as we continue to develop our product candidates and prepare for potential future regulatory approvals and commercialization of relugolix.
 Past operating losses, combined with expected future operating losses, have had and will continue to have an adverse effect on our results of operations, financial position and working capital.
 If we obtain regulatory approval for relugolix or MVT-602, we expect to incur increased sales, marketing and manufacturing expenses.